rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 nature, and as single-set groups do not allow secondary affixation.
 Specifics on ordering of elements in group (i) can be given according to the following rule of thumb:
 An ordering distinction: Definite plural versus other:
-If there is a definite plural marker, it will precede case marking, i.e. plural marker %T (Number marker, Nx) is followed by definite plural marker %Ne, which is then followed by any overt case marking (Cx).
+If there is a definite plural marker, it will precede case marking, i.e. plural marker -T (Number marker, Nx) is followed by definite plural marker -Ne, which is then followed by any overt case marking (Cx).
 In the absence of definite-plural marking, a distinction will be made between cumulativeexpression (non-concatenable case and deictic marker, CDx) and case marking.
 Cumulative expression, characteristic of the core cases nominative, genitive and dative, consists of simple affixation strategies by definition, while concatenation of case marker (Cx)